 This is perhaps the treat breakfast that we eat the most often.
 If it weren’t for the amount of sugar in a cinnamon bagel, I would definitely eat them every day of the week.
 Somehow I never get bored of cinnamon bagels.
-One of the most delicious ways to eat a cinnamon bagel is either with the classic peanut butter and jam, or with peanut butter and banana slices.
+One of the most delicious ways to eat a cinnamon bagel is either with the classic peanut butter and jam or with peanut butter and banana slices.
 I think that a crunchy toasted bagel paired with the soft banana is a match made in heaven.
-The only thing that betters this combination, is vegan margarine melted onto and into a cinnamon bagel.
+The only thing that betters this combination, is vegan margarine melted onto it.
 The spreading has to be performed as quickly as possible after the bagel has popped out of the toaster for maximum melt.
 And it just so happens that the timing on the toaster at home coincides with the time it takes me to make a black coffee.
 You may call me an oddball, but I get a lot of satisfaction out of the perfectly timed efficiency of making myself a toasted bagel and a black coffee.
 The cinnamon bagel is super accessible, they are sold in practically every bakery section of a supermarket.
-And if you can’t find them fresh baked, you are bound to be able to find the New York Bakery Co. cinnamon bagels on the shelves of the bread aisle.
+And if you can’t find them fresh-baked, you are bound to be able to find the New York Bakery Co. cinnamon bagels on the shelves of the bread aisle.

-The Pain Au Chocolat is the perfect chocolate answer to the question: how can you improve a croissant.
-Whenever I go back home to Bristol, back to my parents house, my mum always makes sure to stock these in the fridge, so for me they have become synonymous with the idea of my family home.
+The Pain Au Chocolat is the perfect chocolate answer to the question: how can you improve a croissant?
+Whenever I go back home to Bristol, back to my parent’s house, my mum always makes sure to stock these in the fridge, so for me, they have become synonymous with the idea of my family home.
 And I think perhaps my favourite way to eat a Jus-Rol Pain Au Chocolat is by separating them in half lengthways, much like you would with a KitKat, so that you have two delicious flakey pastry chocolate sticks!
 This has become a bit of a tradition for me now, so much so that it feels weird to eat them the ‘normal’ way.
 Much like a cinnamon bagel, I love to have pain au chocolat simply, with a cup of black coffee.

 If you like the sound of a bagel for breakfast but don’t have much of a sweet tooth then a sesame bagel is what you are after.
-Unlike with the cinnamon bagels I actually think the New York Bakery Co. sesame bagels are better than what you can get in the supermarkets bakery section.
+Unlike with the cinnamon bagels, I actually think the New York Bakery Co. sesame bagels are better than what you can get in the supermarket’s bakery section.
 We have ours with vegan cream cheese and cucumber slices.
 This reminds me of what my family would always put out on Christmas morning.
 This combination works so well because of the fresh cucumber flavour cutting through the cream cheese, all enhanced by the subtle sesame flavour of the bagel itself.